Bayesian Time-Resolved Spectroscopy of Multi-Pulsed GRBs: Variations of Emission Properties amongst Pulses: Observational Properties among Pulses

-For the $\alpha$-$E_{\rm p}$ relation (see Figure \ref{fig:EpAlpha_Best} and Col. 13 in Table \ref{table:Pulse}), we find that pulses with a monotonic relation (Type 1) dominates (72\% = 74/103).
-However, compared to the $F$-$\alpha$ and $F$-$E_{\rm p}$ relations, the number of Type 1p and Type 1n are more even: 32\% = 33/103 and 36\% = 37/103, respectively.
-Type 2 pulses account for 20\% (21/103) cases, of which 15 is of Type 2p and 6 is of Type 2n.
+For the $\alpha$-$E_{\rm p}$ relation (see Figure \ref{fig:EpAlpha_Best} and column 12 in Table \ref{table:Pulse}), we find that pulses with a monotonic relation (type 1) dominate (72\% = 74/103).
+However, compared to the $F$-$\alpha$ and $F$-$E_{\rm p}$ relations, the number of type 1p and type 1n are more even: 32\% = 33/103 and 36\% = 37/103, respectively.
+Type 2 pulses account for 20\% (21/103) of cases, of which 15 are type 2p and six are type 2n.
 Type 3 has 8\% (8/103).

-The proportion between the frequencies of the two dominating types, Type 1p and Type 1n, for the six pulse groups are: 2/15 ($P_{1}$), 18/11 ($P_{2}$), 8/7 ($P_{3}$), 3/2 ($P_{4}$), 2/1 ($P_{5}$), and 0/1 ($P_{6}$).
-Apart from $P_1$ there is no apparent variation between the pulse groups.
-However, for $P_1$ there is a disparity; only 44\% (17/39) are of Type 1, compared 72\% for all pulses.
-Out of these 17, type 1n dominates clearly, in contrast to all other pulses where type 1p is slightly dominating instead.
+The proportion between the frequencies of the two dominating types, type 1p and type 1n, for the six pulse groups are 2/15 ($P_{1}$), 18/11 ($P_{2}$), 8/7 ($P_{3}$), 3/2 ($P_{4}$), 2/1 ($P_{5}$), and 0/1 ($P_{6}$).
+Apart from $P_1$, there is no apparent variation between the pulse groups.
+However, for $P_1$, there is a disparity; only 44\% (17/39) are of Type 1, compared 72\% for all pulses.
+Out of these 17, type 1n clearly dominates, in contrast to all other pulses, where type 1p is slightly dominat instead.
 We note that, in contrast to the other correlations, most of the $\alpha$-$E_{\rm p}$ correlations are weak (\S \ref{sec:SC}).
 To confirm this tendency, we therefore particularly investigate only the strong correlations (21 pulses with $r>0.7$).
-Of these there are 7 $P_1$ and they all are of type 1n.
-10 cases are $P_2$ and of these 3 are of type 1n and 5 of type 1p.
-We, therefore, conclude that for the $\alpha$-$E_{\rm p}$ relation the first pulses has (i) a smaller fraction of Type 1 and (ii) of these Type 1n have a higher fraction compared to the later pulses.
-Finally, we find 46\% (26/57) the $\alpha$-$E_{\rm p}$ relation change between two adjacent pulses.
+Of these, there are seven $P_1$, and they all are of type 1n.
+Ten cases are $P_2$, and of these, three are of type 1n and five of type 1p.
+We therefore conclude that for the $\alpha$-$E_{\rm p}$ relation, the first pulses have (i) a smaller fraction of type 1 and (ii) of these type 1n have a higher fraction compared to the later pulses.
+Finally, we find that 46\% (26/57) of the $\alpha$-$E_{\rm p}$ relations change between two adjacent pulses.